evenilson/react-intersection-scrollspy/README.md

 ## How It Works
 This project includes a custom React hook called `useActiveSection` that:
 1. Accepts an object of `ref`s for each section;
-2. Uses IntersectionObserver to detect which sections are visible;
+2. Uses `IntersectionObserver` to detect which sections are visible;
 3. Calculates the visible area of each section;
-4. Updates the `activeSection` state based on the section with the largest visible area.
+4. Updates the `activeSection` state based on the section with the largest visible area;
+5. Uses `MutationObserver` and `requestAnimationFrame` to ensure reliable initialization, even in asynchronous or React 18 StrictMode environments.

 ## Usage Example
 ```tsx